HIV Overview

 Key Points

-• A latent HIV reservoir is a group of immune system cells in the body that are infected with HIV but are not actively producing new HIV.
+• latent HIV reservoir is a group of immune system cells in the body that are infected with HIV but are not actively producing new HIV virus particles.

-• Finding ways to target and destroy latent reservoirs is a major challenge facing HIV researchers who are exploring different strategies for clearing out reservoirs.
+• Finding ways to target and either destroy or silence latent reservoirs is a major challenge facing HIV researchers who are exploring different strategies for curing HIV infection.

 What is a latent HIV reservoir?

-A latent HIV reservoir is a group of immune system cells in the body that are infected with HIV but are not actively producing new virus.
+latent HIV reservoir is a group of immune system cells in the body that are infected with HIV but are not actively producing new virus particles.

 To find out more about how HIV attacks cells, read the HIV Life Cycle fact sheet from HIVinfo.